Export Control for Universities

 There is a "fundamental research" exception available to university researchers (PIs).

 However, both the U.S. Department of Commerce and the U.S. State Department define a number of research circumstances that are not eligible for this exception.

-Work not considered "fundamental research" requires a license from the federal government prior to the release of “items” - data, equipment, or specifications - to non-U.S. persons.
+Work not considered "fundamental research" requires a license from the federal government prior to the release of “items” - data, equipment, design, process or material specifications - to non-U.S. persons.